Sustainable event management

+Sport events

 Event greening is however not only limited to sports events, and other examples include the World Summit on Sustainable Development (WSSD), Johannesburg 2002, and UNFCCC 15th Conference of the Parties (COP15) held in Copenhagen in 2010.

 Monitoring and evaluation

 Monitoring and evaluation is an essential component of event greening, and should be used to make continuous improvement.
 A detailed plan needs to be in place to ensure that information is gathered on all aspects of the event – before, during, and also after the event.
 This ensures that information is available to understand the effects of greening interventions (e.g. to what extent was water used, and how did water-saving measures reduce water use), as well as the potential improvements to future event-greening initiatives.

 With large events it is best to ensure an independent report, which complies with international standards, such as the Global Reporting Initiative (GRI).
 The GRI Event Organizers Supplement provides organizations in the sector with a tailored version of GRI's Reporting Guidelines.
 It includes the original Guidelines, which set out the Reporting Principles, Disclosures on Management Approach and Performance Indicators for economic, environmental and social issues.
 The Event Organizers Supplement's capture the issues that matter most for event organizers to be reported on: